 10 tips for buying your first rental property

-Make 2020 the year you get serious about building wealth.
+Make this year the year you get serious about building wealth.
 Buying a rental property can be a fantastic investment in your future.
 If you choose wisely, you can enjoy passive income for years to come while your investment makes steady capital gains.
 You can move into it down the track, sell it for a nest egg or use the income to supplement your eventual retirement - the choice is yours!

 When you’re starting out, it can be daunting to know what you’re looking for.